 Married to Janis Ann Sposato, an attorney; former senior official at the Justice Department and at the Bureau of Citizenship and Immigration Services, DHS, and teacher; two sons, Raphael W.B.
 Bonvillian, and Marcus D. Bonvillian.

 Books, Chapters, Recent Articles:

-The DARPA Model - Perspectives on the U.S. Defense Advanced Research Projects Agency (coedited with Richard Van Atta and Patrick Windham) (Open Book Publishers, Cambridge, UK 2020) (information at:
+The DARPA Model for Transformative Technologies - Perspectives on the U.S. Defense Advanced Research Projects Agency (coedited with Richard Van Atta and Patrick Windham) (Open Book Publishers, Cambridge, UK 2020) (information at:

-Technological Innovation for Legacy Sectors (coauthored with Distinguished Prof. Charles Weiss of Georgetown Univ.)
+Technological Innovation in Legacy Sectors (coauthored with Distinguished Prof. Charles Weiss of Georgetown Univ.)
 (Oxford University Press 2015) (summarized at: ).

 Structuring an Energy Technology Revolution (coauthored with Distinguished Prof. Charles Weiss of Georgetown Univ.), (MIT Press 2009) (summarized at: ).

 Chapters in Books: